pybender/cloudml-ui/ui/README.md

 - grunt-cli
 - npm

-Along similar lines of clean installation.
+~~Along similar lines of clean installation.
 Make sure on production boxes you do `npm install --production`, never forgetting the **--production** flag to avoid installing development dependencies that are not needed on production box.
-Same goes with `bower install --production`, to avoid installing bower development dependencies.
+Same goes with `bower install --production`, to avoid installing bower development dependencies.~~ We might need dev dependencies if we want to run unit tests on the production box before releasing.

 ## Global Modules Installation